 Safety Resolutions Everyone Should Make

 Just as we vow at the beginning of a new year to eat healthier and exercise more, we should also make the same gung-ho resolutions to protect our home and loved ones.
-Here are some steps you can take to make this year and every year a safer time for you and your family:
+Here are some steps you can take to make this year and every year a safer time for you and your family.

 It only takes a few minutes to create lasting changes that will keep you and your family safe for many years to come.
 So this year, along with your exercise and diet resolutions, prioritize safety, both online and off.